 Working with client teams, Dave guides intrapreneurs to find new and disruptive ways of doing business, deliver innovative products and services to the market, and foster a culture of innovation to maintain market leadership.
 He enjoys engaging with small interdisciplinary teams to build businesses that were not imaginable just 5 or 10 years ago, and feels the magic when those teams foresee the implications of technical advances and visualize truly new opportunities.
 Dave lives for those moments.

-Throughout his 25 years in leadership at IDEO (most recently as Director of Technology Strategy), Dave led teams around the world to create new ventures for organizations like Cisco and Johns Hopkins.
-With roots in electromechanical engineering, he built and led a successful business unit called “Smart Products” that focused exclusively on electromechanical systems with embedded controls.
-Dave and his 35-person team provided the market with full-service design and development of embedded systems by assembling an interdisciplinary staff of human-factors experts, interaction designers, and electrical, mechanical, and firmware engineers.
-Prior to IDEO, he worked at an HP spinoff called Kevex.
+Throughout his 25 years in leadership at IDEO, most recently as Director of Technology Strategy, Dave led teams around the world to create new ventures for organizations like Cisco and Johns Hopkins.
+With roots in electromechanical engineering, he built and led a successful business unit called Smart Products that focused exclusively on electromechanical systems with embedded controls.
+He and his 35-person team provided the market with full-service design and development of embedded systems by assembling an interdisciplinary staff of human factors experts, interaction designers, and electrical, mechanical, and firmware engineers.
+Prior to IDEO, he worked at Kevex, an HP spinoff.

 Dave holds 6 patents from his engineering work, and continues to advise executives at a number of technology companies.
 He serves on boards for business and academia, conducts innovation workshops, and speaks frequently to media, academic, and business organizations.
 He received a BS in engineering physics and an MS in mechanical engineering from the University of California, Berkeley.